Karen Lynn Davidson

 Karen Lynn Davidson (1943–2019) was a Latter-day Saint hymn writer, author, and literary critic.
-Davidson has written widely on the hymns of the Church of Jesus Christ of Latter-day Saints (LDS Church) and of the Community of Christ.
+Davidson wrote widely on the hymns of the Church of Jesus Christ of Latter-day Saints (LDS Church) and of the Community of Christ.

 Education

 Davidson received her B.A. and M.A. from Brigham Young University.
 She then received her Ph.D. from the University of Southern California in 1973.
 She did post-doctoral research at the University of Cambridge and at the University of Chicago.

-She had taught English at Brigham Young University and has been on the English faculty at the Mayfield Senior School.
+She taught English at Brigham Young University and was on the English faculty at the Mayfield Senior School.

 Music

 Two hymns with texts by Davidson, "O, Savior Thou Who Wearest" and "Each Life That Touches Ours For Good", are in the 1985 English-language edition of the LDS Church hymnal.

-Davidson has been a member of the LDS Church's General Church Music Committee.
-She plays violin with the Orchestra at Temple Square.
+Davidson was a member of the LDS Church's General Church Music Committee.
+She played violin with the Orchestra at Temple Square.

 Books

-Davidson authored "Our Later-day Hymns: The Stories and the Messages" published in March 1988 by Deseret Book Company.
+Davidson authored "Our Latter-day Hymns: The Stories and the Messages" published in March 1988 by Deseret Book Company.

-Davidson was co-editor of one already-published volume and is currently working as a co-editor of another volume in the Joseph Smith Papers Project.
+Davidson was co-editor of one already-published volume and worked as a co-editor of another volume in the Joseph Smith Papers Project.
 She was also co-editor of "Out of the Black Patch", an autobiography of Effie Marquess Carmack published by Utah State University Press in 1999.

 She co-authored Eliza: The Life and Faith of Eliza R. Snow with Jill Mulvay Derr.

 In 2010 she received the "best documentary editing, bibliography award" from the Mormon History Association along with Derr for their collection of Eliza R. Snow's poetry.
 She received the same award in 2013 as part of the team that edited The Joseph Smith Papers: Histories.